A Geometric Analysis of Small-sized Language Model Hallucinations: Additional Results and Visualisations

 The magnitude of separation is substantial.
 The mean observed Wasserstein distance across all models is $\mathbb{E}[W] = 1.02 \pm 0.58$, approximately three times larger than the null baseline $\mathbb{E}[\bar{W}_{H_0}] = 0.34 \pm 0.22$. \YI exhibits the strongest distributional separation with $\mathbb{E}[W] = 1.81$, more than four times its null baseline of 0.44, while Gemma-9B shows the weakest separation at $\mathbb{E}[W] = 0.78$, still more than double its null value of 0.32.
 These results confirm that the dispersion asymmetry between genuine and hallucinated responses represents a robust geometric signature that significantly exceeds chance-level structure.

 Figure~\ref{fig:gemma9b-wass} shows a representative example for \GEMMANINE, in a very similar way to Figure~\ref{fig:S_WassVsNull_Qwen32B}, where prompts are ordered according to the observed Wasserstein distance between $\DGG$ and $\DHH$.
-The observed distance is compared with the distribution obtained under $H_0$, constructed by randomly permuting class labels,

-where prompts are ordered according to the observed Wasserstein distance between $\DGG$ and $\DHH$.
+The observed distance is compared with the distribution obtained under $H_0$, constructed by randomly permuting class labels, where prompts are ordered according to the observed Wasserstein distance between $\DGG$ and $\DHH$.
 For each prompt, the observed distance is compared with the distribution obtained under $H_0$, constructed by randomly permuting class labels.
-These results show graphically the observed Wasserstein distances shown in \ref{tab:wasserstein_structural}, where for \GEMMANINE the $81\%$ of the prompts exceed the null baseline.
+These results show graphically the observed Wasserstein distances reported in \cref{tab:wasserstein_structural}, where for \GEMMANINE the $81\%$ of the prompts exceed the null baseline.

+\bfheading{Sensitivity to the Response-Set Size} To contextualise the structural analysis, we study how Wasserstein separability is influenced by the size $N$ of the response set, comparing the observed Wasserstein distance $W(\DGG, \DHH)$ with the null hypothesis for $N$ ranging from $10$ to $150$.

+The results, in terms of Wasserstein-separability dominance and statistical significance, are displayed in \cref{fig:S_sensitivity}.
+At $N=10$, $79.1\%$ of prompts already exhibit clear separability, yet statistical significance is extremely low ($7.3\%$ at $p<0.05$), reflecting the well-known challenge of distributional testing under small samples.
+At $N=20$, the dominance rate rises to $83.2\%$ and almost saturates at $N=50$ ($86.1\%$; cf.\ $88.1\%$ at $N=150$); however, statistical significance remains mild ($21.3\%$ and $44.4\%$ respectively; cf.\ $65.4\%$ at $N=150$).
+Analogously, the significance of the distributional separation between $\DGG$ and $\DHH$ under the Mann--Whitney $U$ test (cf.\ \cref{fig:S_promptViolins}) remains limited at small $N$: $6.1\%$, $29.4\%$, and $56.8\%$ at $N=10, 20, 50$ respectively (cf.\ $83.7\%$ at $N=150$).

+It is worth noting, however, that the structural analysis is intended as a characterisation tool rather than an online detection method.
+For the sensitivity of the label propagator to training-sample size, we refer to the next section.